Johnsonville, Tennessee

-Johnsonville, Tennessee was a town in Humphreys County, Tennessee.
-It was destroyed by the creation of the Kentucky Dam and the subsequent flooding of the Tennessee River in 1944.
-Prior to the flooding of the river and the creation of Kentucky Lake by the TVA, the sight of Johnsonville was a depot for the Union army and the site of a battle in the American Civil War.
-Today, the site is managed under Tennessee State Parks as Johnsonville State Historic Park.
+Johnsonville was a town in Humphreys County, Tennessee.
+During the American Civil War, the town was a depot for the Union Army and the site of the Battle of Johnsonville.
+The town was destroyed by the creation of the Kentucky Dam and the subsequent flooding of the Tennessee River in 1944.
+Today, the site is managed by the state of Tennessee as Johnsonville State Historic Park.

-Many of its residents moved to the current site of New Johnsonville, which was incorporated in 1949.
+At the time of its destruction, many of its residents moved to the current site of New Johnsonville, which was incorporated in 1949.